 The Production environment is your live store(s) and site(s).
 The environment includes your

-master Git branch, a web server, database, and configured services to fully test your site.
+master branch, a web server, database, and configured services to fully test your site.

-The Production environment runs your public-facing Magento single and multisite storefronts.
+The Production environment runs your public-facing Magento single and multi-site storefronts.
 This system is read-only, requiring deployment across the architecture from the Integration environment to the Staging environment, and finally to the Production environment.

-We highly recommend fully testing in your Staging environment and branch prior to pushing to Production.
+We highly recommend fully testing in your Staging environment and branch before pushing to the

 Staging branch and environment